Did you know, about 3 million Americans switch jobs every month looking out for a better opportunity?

 To answer these questions, we have put together a list of detailed employee retention strategies for you to choose and improve retention in your workplace:

 49% of hourly employees are willing to take a pay cut in exchange for control over their schedules.

 Employees are attracted to flexible working schedules because flexibility makes them more productive by giving them the space to work – when and how they want.

 When employers focus more on work done and less on hours punched, employees can also focus on producing quality work rather than watching the clock tick seconds until it’s time to go home.

 The luxury of the non-traditional schedule reduces employee stress which in turn increases their productivity.

 Offering flexible work hours especially during this pandemic, when people are working remotely, is important to accommodate the life needs of your employees.
 Employers need to realize that working from home is a new thing for most employees and adjusting their work schedules along with other household chores is not easy for them.
-Hence, flexibility in working hours can have a positive impact on an employee’s health and overall wellbeing.
+Hence, flexibility in working hours and creating a remote work policy can have a positive impact on an employee’s health and promote a healthy work life balance.